bombasticSlacks/3-skill/Running-The-Game.md

 has_children: true
 ---
 # Running The Game
-Rules primarily for the GM related to running a game of Aspirant.
+Rules primarily for the GM related to running a game.

 # Settlements
 Creating a new settlement is very easy in Aspirant.